felangel/bloc/docs/flutterweathertutorial.md

 ### Unit Tests

-> Similar to the data and repository layers, it's critical to unit test the business logic layer to ensure that the feature level logic behaves as we expect.
+> Similar to the data and repository layers, it's critical to unit test the business logic layer to ensure that the feature-level logic behaves as we expect.
 We will be relying on the [bloc_test](https://pub.dev/packages/bloc_test) in addition to `mocktail` and `test`.

 Let's add the `test`, `bloc_test`, and `mocktail` packages to the `dev_dependencies`.